pascal-cuoq/constant-time-exercises/README.md

 Order:

-- before we start: find the password expected by the binary program “password”
+- before we start:

+ - password: find the password expected by the binary program

 - practice session: